-All Representatives of the Office must complete Level I training within two (2) months of the date of employment.
+All Representatives of the Office must the initial designation training and mentoring within six (6) months of the date of employment.

-The State Ombudsman certifies individuals as Representatives of the Office after they have completed the initial Level 1 training and met the other requirements including study of training material, passing the background check, and having no un-remedied conflict of interest, Certification is a multi-step process which includes application, background check, training, and request for certification.
+The State Ombudsman certifies individuals as Representatives of the Office after they have completed the designation training and mentoring as well as met the other requirements including study of training material, passing the background check, and having no un-remedied conflict of interest.
+Certification is a multi-step process which includes application, background check, training, and request for certification.
 After certification, the individual can be recommended for designation.
-The State Ombudsman will determine Designation.
+The State Ombudsman will determine designation.

-In order to be recommended for certification, an individual must complete Level I Training and Level 1 Mentoring for initial certification.
+In order to be recommended for certification, an individual must complete the designation training and mentoring for initial certification.
 In addition, Representatives of the Office must meet the training requirements as follows:

-Level I Training includes but is not limited to:
+Designation Training includes but is not limited to:

-- A. Level I Training: The ROC will complete 16 hours initial training curriculum which includes at least these 4 parts: - 1.
+- A. The ROC will complete a minimum of 36 hours of initial training curriculum which includes at least these four (4) parts and other ACL training standards: - 1.
 Overview of the Long-Term Care Ombudsman Program; - 2.
 The Aging Process; - 3.
 Resident Rights; and - 4.
-LTC Community Visits and Case Resolution.

-- B. Level 1 Mentoring (Shadowing): After completion of the classroom curriculum, the new employee will complete field training of at least eight (8) hours of supervised long-term care community visits with a ROC.
+LTC Community Visits and Case Resolution. - B. Mentoring (Shadowing): After (or while in the designation training process) the new employee will complete field training of at least 10 hours of supervised long-term care community visits with a ROC.
 The final visit will be led by the new employee to demonstrate competence of Program skills.
-Field training should also include attendance at both a resident and a family council meeting, if possible. - C. New ROCs will schedule an appointment with the Ombudsman to spend a day going through an overview of the Program. - D. The new employee will meet individual training goals during the first two (2) months of employment.
+Field training should also include attendance at both a resident and a family council meeting, if possible. - C. New ROCs will schedule an appointment with the Ombudsman to spend a day going through an overview of the Program. - D. The new employee will meet individual training goals during the first six (6) months of employment.
 These goals will include at a minimum: - 1.
 Completion of the NORC online Program training.
 Completed tests/reviews will be provided to the Ombudsman or his/her designee. - 2.
 Completion of the NORS training curriculum.
 Completed tests/reviews will be reviewed by the Ombudsman or his/her designee including training on the use of the Missouri Ombudsman Electronic Reporting System with the Ombudsman or designee. - 3.
 Review of specific areas of the NORC website to be determined by the Ombudsman. - 4.
 Review of the Program policies. - 5.
-Review of the LOE's procedures for completing paperwork for travel, timesheets, mileage, time management, LTC community visits, intakes, and requesting IT support with the Ombudsman or designee. - 6.
-Designation of ROCs will occur after completion of Level 1 training and certification; with the understanding that Level 2 training will be completed before six (6) months have elapsed after start date or as soon as feasible when training is offered.
+Review of the LOE's procedures for completing paperwork for travel, timesheets, mileage, time management, LTC community visits, intakes, and requesting IT support with the Ombudsman or designee.